ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/2_07_API_ACTIONS_UPDATE.md

 | _data_     | object | (optional) data object describing result if successful   |
 | _err_      | object | (optional) describing error if not successful |

-On calling `/actions` the `data.result_type` is the string "action" and the key `data.action` is an array containing the created action object.
+On calling `/actions` the `data.result_type` is the string "action" and the key `data.action` is an array containing the updated action object.

 ### Action Object Attributes